StackFuel Friends: Recommend StackFuel and get 2 x secure 250 €

 Interested in more?

-Numbers are your thing - but you lack a career perspective?
+Numbers are your thing - but you lack attractive career prospects?
 You know your way around Excel, but you want your job to be more than just "secretarial"?
-Are you currently looking for a job - and are you looking for something with future prospects?
+Are you currently looking for a job - and are you looking for something with a future?
+No matter which of these questions you answered "yes" to: a lateral entry job as a data analyst is an option for you!

 Sounds good?
 We think so too!
-In the next few paragraphs, we will explain the tasks of a Data Analyst and tell you what you need to bring to the job.
+In the next few paragraphs, we will explain the tasks of a Data Analyst and tell you what you need to bring to the table for a career change.

-By the way: If you are interested in further training, you can do so thanks to the Education voucher even free of charge under certain conditions.
+By the way: If you are interested in further training as a Data Analyst, you can do so thanks to the education voucher even free of charge under certain conditions.

 What does a data analyst do?